Skip to content

 Below are all the possible Neurobagel environment variables that can be set in .env.

-Environment variable Customization recommended?
+Environment variable Default needs change?
 Description Default value if not set Used in these installation modes

 NB_GRAPH_USERNAME Yes Username to set for the graph database user. - Docker, Python